Skip to content

 register_controllers(...)

-Registers external entry points: HTTP, Socket.IO, and other controller types supported by the framework.
+Registers external entry points: HTTP, Socket.IO, and other types of structs that implement ControllerSpec.

 rust